CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   detect-multiplier  Detect multiplier
   min-rx-interval    Minimum receive interval min-tx-interval    Minimum transmit interval.
 The actual value used is the
-                     smaller of this or what the peer expects.  -h, --help         Show help.## nv set vrf <vrf-id> router bgp neighbor <neighbor-id> bfd detect-multiplier 2-255
+                     smaller of this or what the peer expects.

+## nv set vrf <vrf-id> router bgp neighbor <neighbor-id> bfd detect-multiplier 2-255

 ### Usage